Stony Coral Tissue Loss Disease

 If stony coral tissue loss disease (SCTLD) is suspected in your location, it is imperative to report the disease and share pictures of diseased colonies to confirm it is SCTLD.
 The Atlantic and Gulf Rapid Reef Assessment (AGRRA) Database is collecting reports of disease across the Caribbean, including pictures and other information, that are easily viewable on their website.

-Stony coral tissue loss disease is a disease affecting over 20 species of hard corals in the Caribbean.
-It is currently causing significant damage to coral reefs in Florida and beginning to be reported in other Caribbean islands.
+Stony coral tissue loss disease is a disease affecting over 22 species of hard corals in the Caribbean.
+It is currently causing significant damage to coral reefs in Florida and throughout the Caribbean.
 While diseases are not uncommon on coral reefs, SCTLD poses a particularly significant threat to Caribbean reefs because of its large geographic range, extended duration, high rates of mortality, and large number of coral species affected.

 Stony coral tissue loss disease is suspected to be caused by bacterial pathogens and can be transmitted to other corals through direct contact and water circulation.
 Many current efforts are under way to identify disease agents, relationships with environmental factors, strategies to treat diseased colonies, and identify genotypes of corals that are resistant.
 In conjunction with these activities, many resources are being developed to assist managers and other stakeholders with identifying and responding to the disease.